 I hand-picked the following wealth building books as the best resources (in my humble opinion) for developing the habits and attitudes that lead automatically to wealth.
-This is the easiest and most certain path to financial freedom that I know – simply by shifting your habitudes.
-Each of these books offers a slightly different perspective on the subject so look them over and see which one is most compelling for you…
+These books discuss what I believe is the easiest and most certain path to financial freedom.
+Each of these wealth building books offer a slightly different perspective on the subject, so look them over and see which one is most compelling for you…

 Stanley and Danko completed extensive research on millionaire habits with the intention of forming a marketing strategy to sell to the wealthy.
 What they discovered was so surprising it became a New York Times bestseller and perennial favorite.
 I honestly thought I was a freak until I read this book and realized my habits were typical of millionaires.